openedx/edx-platform/docs/en_us/ORA2/source/PeerAssessment.rst

          </option>
        </criterion>

-If you want to provide comment fields below additional criteria, add the ``feedback="optional"`` attribute to the opening tag for each criterion that you want.
+If you want to provide comment fields below additional criteria, add the ``feedback="optional"`` attribute to the opening tag for each criterion.

 .. _PA Test Problem: